WHAT YOU NEED TO KNOW ABOUT GERMAN HEALTH INSURANCE

 3) Your Choice of Services Providers

-One of the best parts of the German healthcare system is that you are free to choose which dentist, doctor, hospital etc you want to visit.
-You just need to ensure beforehand that they’re authorized by statutory healthcare provides to claim payment for covered treatments.
+One of the best parts of the German healthcare system is that you are free to choose which dentist, doctor, hospital, etc you want to visit.
+You just need to ensure beforehand that they’re authorized by statutory healthcare providers to claim payment for covered treatments.
 If you happen to choose an unauthorized provider, you’ll be responsible for those costs yourself.

 4) When You Get Sick

-Good to Know: When your doctor gives you a sick note, you’ll be provided with three copies.
-One is for you, another is for your your employer, and the last one is for your insurance company (which you can either send electronically or by mail).
+When your doctor gives you a sick note, you’ll be provided with three copies.
+One is for you, another is for your employer, and the last one is for your insurance company (which you can either send electronically or by mail).
 Your exact condition or diagnosis will not be specified on this paper, so your employer will only know that you’re unable to work.

 5) Other Health Insurance Perks